VoltCruelerz/OwlMarble-Magic/feats/feats.md

 You've been exposed to the primordial magic of the Elemental Planes, granting you a measure of control over the natural world around you.
 You gain the following benefits:

 - Increase an ability score of your choice by 1, to a maximum of 20.
 - Whenever you finish a short rest, you can attune yourself to a one of the elemental planes.
 Depending on your choice, you gain access to an ability you can use your bonus action to activate.
-You can use this bonus action a number of times equal to your proficiency bonus, and regain all uses when you finish a long rest.
+You can use this bonus action once and regain use of it when you finish a Short or Long Rest or take a level of Exhaustion.
   - **Air**: until the end of your turn, you gain a fly speed equal to your walking speed.
   - **Earth**: you cause the ground within 30 feet of you when you use this ability to tremble and become difficult terrain for 1 minute or until use this bonus action again.
 During that time, you can move across ground that is difficult terrain without spending extra movement.
   - **Fire**: you surround yourself in a cloud of ash and smoke.
 Until the end of your turn, your movement does not provoke opportunity attacks.